How to Keep Rabbits Out of Your Yard

 - Use tree guards: To protect your trees from rabbit destruction during the winter months, try covering them with tree guards.
 Simply wrap the lowest portion of the tree trunk up to 2 feet above the height of the deepest snow expected.

 - Plant marigolds and garlic: Long-trusted home remedies, these two plants have been known to deter rabbits when grown in a garden.

 - Put up a fence: While not always an attractive method, a fence is effective – especially when you have a dense rabbit population.
 A 2 to 3 ft fence made of mesh or chicken wire placed around the perimeter can help rabbit-proof your garden.

 Rabbits in Your Yard

 What rabbit-repelling methods have you used?
 Visit our Facebook page to tell us about it or share your pictures.
 Also, be sure to sign up for our e-newsletter to read more great tips.
-You'll also receive exclusive discounts on repellents and other humane animal products.
+You'll also receive exclusive updates on repellents and other humane animal products.